johannes-bln/DateExtension/README.md

 ```

 In this example, a date and time within a text are automatically detected and converted into the ISO 8601 format `2023-12-31T14:35:50Z`.

-## Usage

-The examples show how easy it is to automatically detect date formats within texts and convert them into the desired format using `DateExtension`.
-You only need to specify the desired `DateExtensionDisplayMode`, and the library takes care of the rest.